This is the third and final post in our campaign to raise awareness and knowledge about SSL-certificates and HTTPS.

 When a certificate is not renewed, the encryption is no longer ensured and therefore no longer secure.

-SSL-certificates run for a finite period, from one to two years.
+SSL-certificates run for a finite period, up to one year.
 A common misconception regarding SSL-certificates is that that they are “renewed”.
 In practice, an SSL-certificate needs to be replaced with a new one.
 However, in some cases a certificate needs to be replaced long before its expiration date.

 The most evident use of SSL-certificates is the previously mentioned transition from HTTP to HTTPS on a website, recognizable by the nowadays iconic padlock in the browser address field.
 The effect of a non-functioning SSL-certificate for websites is painfully clear when it happens.
 The entire link structure on the site is based on HTTPS, not HTTP.
 When the SSL-certificate for the site is not renewed, the entire site becomes unreachable for visitors since the protocol is not supported.